wilson0xb4/rayfindr/README.md

 6. API's (POST)

 ## User Stories
+#### Developer
 1. As a Developer I want to be able to deploy easily.
+2. As a Developer I want to quickly see that my build is operational and passing tests.
+3. As a Developer I want to allow others to utilize my API for gathering data and creating unique Client interfaces.

+#### User
+1. As a User I want to be able to navigate to the website, and quickly locate myself on a map showing available areas of sun.
+2. As a User I want to see the most current (real-time) weather data overlaid on my map.

 ## Milestones
 ### Pre